The Closest Title Races In Premier League History

 Pablo Zabaleta's goal put City in control against Queens Park Rangers and the Citizens were within touching distance of their first domestic title since 1968.

-But City fans, who were used to being put through the mills since that title win, were put through the wringer once more as QPR, battling to stay in the league, stunned the hosts by scoring twice to lead 2-1.
+But City fans were put through the wringer as QPR, battling to stay in the league, stunned the hosts by scoring twice to lead 2-1.

-It was a lead they held going into injury time.
+It was a lead they held on to until injury time.
 United's game at Sunderland ended in a 1-0 win and as they acknowledged their fans afterwards, the most dramatic end to a season unfolded.

 Edin Dzeko's equaliser sent the Etihad crazy and there was plenty of time for the most famous commentary since Kenneth Wolstenhome uttered the words 'They think it's all over, it is now' in July 1966 as England won the World Cup on home soil.